-- You can change your sticker location by going into the trailer menu, selecting trailer options, selecting change trailer settings and then selecting the change sticker option.
-The previous sticker must be removed.
-ONLY ONE STICKER SHOULD BE PLACED ONTHE TRAILER FOR CORRECT SYSTEM FUNCTION. - The camera system uses the entered measurements to help locate the sticker.
+- The camera system uses the entered measurements to help locate the sticker.
 Inaccurate measurements reduce the system's ability to locate the sticker.
 Check the measurements entered into the system are correct.
-Refer to the step 4 of trailer reverse guidance setup for instructions on measurements. - You can change your measurement by going into the trailer menu, selecting trailer options, selecting change trailer setting and then selecting the change sticker option.
+Refer to step 4 of setup for instructions on measurements. - You can change your measurement by going into the information display menu, selecting trailer options, selecting change trailer setting and then selecting the change sticker option.
 Disregard the prompt to remove this sticker and continue to the next step if you only plan to update the measurements for the current sticker location.

-System does not backup straight:
+System does not reverse straight:

-Factors such as the drawbar connection to the hitch receiver, road camber, road grade and compliance in the trailer suspension can influence how straight the system is able to reverse your trailer when the wheel is not turned.
-You can compensate for the trailer drifting to the right or left by slowly turning the wheel until the trailer is following your desired path and then holding the wheel in that position.
-If you would like to recalibrate the system for straight backing, you can do so with the following procedure.

-Go into the trailer menu, select trailer options, select change trailer setting and then select the change sticker option.
-Your saved measurements show.
-Do not change them, but continue to confirm measurements.
+- Factors such as the drawbar connection to the hitch receiver, road camber, road grade and compliance in the trailer suspension can influence how straight the system is able to reverse your trailer when the knob is not turned.
+You can compensate for the trailer drifting to the right or left by slowly turning the knob until the trailer is following your preferred path and then holding the knob in that position.
+If you would like to recalibrate the system for straight backing, you can do so with the following procedure. - Go into the information display menu, select trailer options, select change trailer setting and then select the change sticker option.
+Your saved measurements display.
+Do not change them but continue to confirm measurements.
 Once you confirm the measurements, the system then prompts you to perform the calibration procedure.